Ryan Destiny

-Ryan Destiny (born January 8, 1995) is an American actress, singer, and songwriter.
+Ryan Destiny Irons (born January 8, 1995) is an American actress, singer, and songwriter.
 Destiny is best known for her roles in the Fox TV musical drama Star, the Freeform sitcom Grown-ish, and as the two-time Olympic gold medal-winning boxer Claressa Shields in the Claressa Shields biopic, The Fire Inside (2024) directed by Rachel Morrison.

 Early life and education

 Destiny was born in Detroit, Michigan.
 Her father is a member of the 1990s R&B group Guesss.
 Destiny attended West Bloomfield High School.
 In January 2011, Destiny won a singing contest to attend the red carpet premiere of Justin Bieber's Never Say Never.

 Career

 Music

 In junior high school, 12-year-old Destiny formed a musical trio group called New Limit.
 Managed by her mother Dawn, the trio auditioned for America's Got Talent in 2010, and they made it to the finals until they decided it was not for them.
 By 2011, Destiny had signed with Universal Republic.
 The group would later split, with Destiny and her manager holding auditions forming a new group called Love Dollhouse.
 The trio signed to All Def/Capitol Records, a label partnership with Russell Simmons, Steve Rifkind, and Brian Robbins.
 The group released their debut single, "Can I" in 2014, but disbanded a year later in 2015.

 In 2016 and later again in 2018, Destiny announced plans for a solo debut EP titled "On One's Own."
 She released its lead single "The Same" in 2018, with a remix featuring rapper Tobi Lou the following year.
 Her second single "Do You" was released in 2020.
 Her other songs include "How Many" (2022), "Lie Like That," (2023), a cover of Khamari's 2021 song, "Doctor, My Eyes" in 2024, and "How Your Hands Feel" (2024).

+On July 6, 2026, Destiny performed in an Aaliyah tribute, curated by Missy Elliott, for the finale at that year's Essence Festival of Culture.